Pete Riski

 Pete Riski (born 9 January 1974) is a Finnish music video director.
 He has directed music videos for hard rock band Lordi, among others, and directed the 2008 horror film Dark Floors.

+Biography

 Riski was born in Rovaniemi and studied from 1992 to 1996 on Tornio College of Arts and Media in Kemi.
 He is currently a freelance director.
 He has worked for the following companies: Rattling Stick from UK, Sons and Daughters from Canada and the Helsinki-based Directors Guild.